pygame-community/pygame-ce/docs/reST/ref/transform.rst

    This destination surface must have the same dimensions (width, height) and depth as the source Surface.

-   :param pygame.Surface surf: The target surface.
+   :param pygame.Surface surface: The target surface.

    :param pygame.Color color: Color which all non transparent within the target surface must be set to.

    :param dest_surface: Optional destination surface to which the changes will be applied.
-   :type dest_surf: pygame.Surface or None
+   :type dest_surface: pygame.Surface or None

    :param bool keep_alpha: Optional parameter that controls whether to keep the surface alpha when replacing with the color.

-   .. versionadded:: 2.5.0
+   .. versionadded:: 2.5.1

    .. ## pygame.transform.solid_overlay ##